 Submit an Application

-CAFR applications are now processed through GFOA’s Awards Management System (AMS).
-Governments submit their CAFR and application in the AMS and retrieve their results in the system once the CAFR review is completed.
+Certificate applications are now processed through GFOA’s Awards Management System (AMS).
+Governments submit their comprehensive annual financial report and application in the AMS and retrieve their results in the system once the review is completed.

 How to Submit Using GFOA’s New Awards Management System